Daryl Fordyce

-Daryl Thomas Fordyce (born 2 January 1987) is a Northern Irish retired professional footballer who played as a midfielder.
-He is an assistant coach at Valour FC.
+Daryl Thomas Fordyce (born 2 January 1987) is a Northern Irish former professional footballer who played as a midfielder.
+He was an assistant coach at Valour FC.

 Club career

 Early career

 Fordyce played for St Andrews and Lisburn Youth in Northern Ireland, winning major trophies with both teams when he was younger.
 He later joined Portsmouth.
 Working his way up through the club's youth ranks, Fordyce spent the second half of the 2005–06 season on loan at AFC Bournemouth before going back to Portsmouth.

 Glentoran

 In July 2007, he signed for Glentoran in Northern Ireland.
 At the beginning of the Irish League 2010/11 season he scored five goals against Lisburn Distillery in the first game of the season in a 6–1 win.
 Fordyce agreed a deal with Linfield just after the end of 2010/11 season, although he was in contract re-negotiations with Glentoran.

 Linfield

 In 2012, Fordyce won the league title with Linfield after defeating Portadown 2–1 on 7 April.
 The team also won the Irish Cup for a record 42nd time, defeating Crusaders 4–1 in the final.
 Though Fordyce did not score in the final, he did score in Linfield's 5–1 defeat over Carrick Rangers.